cornelRaiu/search-analytics/readme.txt

 == Upgrade Notice ==

-= 1.4.0 =
+= 1.4.2 Hotfix =
-Full compatibility with WP versions up to 6.0.1 and with PHP versions 5.6 to 8.1, added support for REST API search tracking, introduced 9 new filters for manipulating the way the plugin works and other improvements.
+Fixes a regression introduced in v1.4.1 regarding the default filters applied in the results view.